amaanabbasi/chattybot/docs/training.md

 # Training

-The first thing to do is to to train the model on some data, this particular bot should be trained on list representing a conversation.
+This particular bot should be trained on list representing a conversation.

 ```python
     ['hi',